 HUMAN RESOURCE MANAGEMENT ... applies the skills/tools necessary to effectively value and apply employees' abilities and needs to organization goals.
-Learners will demonstrate the application of the supervisor's role in contemporary human resources management, impacts of EEOC, writing job descriptions, recruitment, selection, conducting job interviews, orientation, developing policies/procedures, training, performance management, employee counseling/development, and effective use of compensation and benefit strategies.
+Learners will demonstrate the application of the supervisor's role in contemporary human resources management, impacts of EEOC, writing job descriptions, recruitment, selection, conducting job interviews, orientation, developing policies/procedures, training, performance management, employee counseling/development, and effective use of compensation and benefit strategies

-INTERNSHIP-BUSINESS MANAGEMENT ... requires students to complete 216 hours of performing work in a business/industrial service setting related to their Business Management program objectives.
+INTERNSHIP-BUSINESS MANAGEMENT...requires students to complete 216 hours of performing work in a business/industrial service setting related to their Business Management program objectives.
 Students are responsible for seeking and obtaining the internship position.
 Course requirements include maintaining a log of work activities, identifying and receiving approval from the job supervisor and instructor, and completing a work-related project.
 Students may meet periodically at LTC.
-PREREQUISITES: 10102110 Intro to Business, 10104102 Principles of Management, 10196193 Human Resource Management and COREQUISITES: 10101111 Accounting 1 and 10102123 Business Management Capstone

-INTRODUCTION TO BUSINESS ... provides an introduction to the world of business from both the organizational and managerial viewpoint.
+INTRODUCTION TO BUSINESS...provides an introduction to the world of business from both the organizational and managerial viewpoint.
 It examines areas of business including the business environment, business formation, planning, operations, accounting, marketing, human resource management, and building effective teams.